Sayantika96/Intel_Image_Data_Augmentation/README.md

 ## **Project Structure**
 . ├── datasets/ # Folder containing the dataset ├── cnn_model.pth # Saved trained model (after training) ├── main.py # Main script for training and evaluation ├── requirements.txt # Python dependencies └── README.md # Project documentation

+---

+## **Features**
+- **Data Augmentation**: Random rotations, horizontal flips, and color jittering to enhance training.
+- **CNN Model**: A simple Convolutional Neural Network built with PyTorch.
+- **Training and Validation**: PyTorch’s DataLoader is used to manage batches.
+- **Model Saving**: Trained model is saved as `cnn_model.pth`.

+---

+## Training the Model
+Here’s how the CNN model is trained:

+Loss Function: CrossEntropyLoss is used for multi-class classification.
+Optimizer: Adam optimizer with a learning rate of 0.001.
+Epochs: Default training for 10 epochs (can be adjusted).
+Batch Size: 32 images per batch.